-A European Collaborative Project within Health Research, funded with the support of the Seventh Framework Programme (FP7) and coordinated by the Department of Physics, University of Oslo, Norway.
+A European Collaborative Project within Health Research, funded with the support of the Seventh Framework Programme (FP7) and coordinated by the Department of Physics, University of Oslo, Norway

 Solid cancers generally contain areas with abnormally low levels of oxygen.
 Such areas are denoted hypoxic.

 Thus, hypoxia is responsible for a double effect of reducing the potential of a successful treatment of the cancer patient: Resistance to treatment and ability to spread.
-At the same time the very low level of oxygen found in solid tumors are specific to cancer.
+At the same time the very low level of oxygen found in solid tumours are specific to cancer.

 Therefore, if one could develop methods that specifically located and inactivated cells in hypoxic areas one might obtain a cancer-specific effect, selective for the most harmful of the cancer cells.
-This development is the core task of the METOXIA project.